Achievable logoAchievable logo

 *CRH for corticotropin releasing hormone.

-ACTH activates the enzyme cholesterol desmolase which catalyzes the first step of conversion of cholesterol to pregnenolone.
+ACTH activates the enzyme cholesterol desmolase, which catalyzes the first step in converting cholesterol to pregnenolone.

 Cortisol

-Cortisol binds to the glucocorticoid receptor (GR) in the cytoplasm and the hormone-receptor complex is then translocated into the nucleus, where it binds to its nuclear receptor and modulates transcription from a large battery of genes.
-Genomics analysis indicates that 29% of human genes have a glucocorticoid response element, which explains the huge number of effects glucocorticoids have on physiology.
-The DNA binding domain of GR has zinc finger motifs through which the GR binds to hormone response elements or HREs.
+Cortisol binds to the glucocorticoid receptor (GR) in the cytoplasm.
+The hormone-receptor complex then translocates into the nucleus, where it binds to hormone response elements (HREs) and modulates transcription of a large set of genes.
+Genomic analysis indicates that 29% of human genes have a glucocorticoid response element, which helps explain the wide range of glucocorticoid effects.
+The DNA-binding domain of GR contains zinc finger motifs that mediate binding to HREs.
 The immunosuppressant effects of cortisol may result from binding and inhibition of NF-kB.

 Aldosterone

-Mineralocorticoid receptor or MR is located in the cytoplasm.
-It has a nuclear binding domain composed of zinc finger motifs.
-On ligand i.e. aldosterone binding, MR translocates into the nucleus and binds to HREs, modulating the transcription of genes involved in the synthesis of aldosterone regulated ion channels.
+The mineralocorticoid receptor (MR) is located in the cytoplasm and has a nuclear binding domain composed of zinc finger motifs.
+When aldosterone binds, MR translocates into the nucleus and binds to HREs, modulating transcription of genes involved in the synthesis of aldosterone-regulated ion channels.

 Adrenal androgens

-Adrenal androgens are mainly regulated by ACTH.
-They are secreted synchronously with cortisol.
-Hormone levels vary depending on episodic secretion and the circadian rhythm of ACTH, effect of stress on HPA axis and feedback inhibition of ACTH secretion by cortisol which will also decrease androgen production.
+Adrenal androgens are mainly regulated by ACTH and are secreted synchronously with cortisol.
+Hormone levels vary with episodic secretion and the circadian rhythm of ACTH, the effect of stress on the HPA axis, and feedback inhibition of ACTH secretion by cortisol (which also decreases androgen production).
 Synthesis of adrenal androgens is increased by prolactin.
-IL 8 and MCP 1 or monocyte chemotactic protein 1 increase adrenal androgen synthesis.
+IL 8 and MCP 1 (monocyte chemotactic protein 1) increase adrenal androgen synthesis.

-The androgen receptor is activated by binding to testosterone or DHT in the cytoplasm and then translocates into the nucleus.
+The androgen receptor is activated when testosterone or DHT binds in the cytoplasm; the receptor then translocates into the nucleus.
 Androgen receptors are encoded by the AR gene located on the X chromosome.
 AR are widely expressed on the adrenal cortex.

 Sign up for free to take 18 quiz questions on this topic